surajsubramanian/SudokuSolver/README.md

-# Sudoku solver using Computer Vision and Backtracking
+# Sudoku solver using Computer Vision, OCR and Backtracking

 ## Installation
 The repository can either be cloned or downloaded as a zip.